inveniosoftware/invenio/docs/developers/git-workflow.rst

     $ git pull

-You can then **rebase** your new-feature-b branch again recent master.
+You can then **rebase** your new-feature-b branch against recent master.

 .. code-block:: console